adamjthompson/litter-robot-proxy-addon/litter-robot-proxy/README.md

 # Litter Robot Proxy — Home Assistant Add-On

-Local MQTT proxy for **Litter Robot 3 Connect** devices.
-Intercepts UDP communication between your robots and Whisker's servers, publishing real-time status to Home Assistant via MQTT Discovery — no cloud dependency, no polling, no API credentials required.
+This is a local MQTT proxy for **Litter Robot 3 Connect** devices.
+It intercepts UDP communication between your robots and Whisker's servers, publishing real-time status to Home Assistant via MQTT Discovery — no cloud dependency, no polling, no API credentials required.

 ## How it works